 - Ensure your vehicle doesn’t leak fluids.

 - Prevent leaves and grass clippings from entering storm drains.

-• Empty hot tubs and swimming pools into your basement floor drain/sanitary sewer system
+- Empty hot tubs and swimming pools into your basement floor drain or bathtub.

 - Minimize the use of salt or ice melt on driveways and sidewalks.

 Should I report spills?

-Call Environmental Services at 403-342-8750 immediately if you know any of the following materials have ended up in storm drains:
+Call Environmental Services at 403-342-8750 if you know any of the following materials have ended up in storm drains:

 - Hazardous materials, including fuel, chemicals and paint.
 Take these free of charge to the Waste Management Facility.

 - Tile grout and concrete wash water, which is the water used when someone has concrete work done on their property.

 It is illegal to allow any materials other than rain and snow run-off in the storm drain, in accordance with The City of Red Deer’s Utility Bylaw.